zakhar-kogan/kb-obsidian/pages/mlu explain.md

 	  collapsed:: true
 		- ![image.png](../assets/image_1665466913743_0.png)
 	- **Don't Go Too Deep.** If we do, the resulting regions would start becoming increasingly complex, and our tree would become unreasonably deep.
 Such a Decision Tree would learn too much from the noise of the training examples and not enough generalizable rules.
+	- **Entropy** measures the amount of information of some variable or event.
+We'll make use of it to identify regions consisting of a large number of similar (pure) or dissimilar (impure) elements.